También disponible en/also available in: Español

 Below is a list of Serato DJ controllers that we recommend for professional use.

 Serato DJ effects are created in cooperation with Izotope, a leading audio software company.
-This ensures high quality effects and an a lot of options, as you can buy fx expansion packs from the Serato DJ store.
+This ensures high-quality effects and a lot of options, as you can buy fx expansion packs from the Serato DJ store.
 For more details on the expansion packs, including some soundbites, go here.

 The way manufacturers implement the different Serato DJ performance features differs slightly from on to the other.
 But usually, this what you will find: 8 performance pads per deck, with 8 operation modes (4 available straight away + 4 accessible through the shift button).
 The pads will trigger cues, rolls, the slicer function and the sampler.

 The sampler in Serato DJ has been improved in version 1.9.3 to contain 8 slots for a total of 4 banks, allowing for 32 samples to be loaded at any given time.
 The interface has been redesigned as well to offer a more intuitive experience.
 In combination with the Roland DJ-808, the sampler becomes a powerful sequencer that offers extensive creative opportunities.

 Serato Flip is a paying feature in Serato Dj (you need to buy the expansion pack at USD 29) that allows you chop up tracks using cues and record the changes you make.
 Serato DJ can store up to 6 different flips per track that you can call up at any time.

 The way that manufacturers have implemented Serato Flip into their hardware differs, in the image above you can see the difference between the Pioneer DDJ-SX2 (left) and the Denon DJ MCX8000 (right).